tasb/docker-kubernetes-training/labs/lab08.md

 To have a proper database you need to have a persistent volume to keep the database files.

-Start to create a folder to keep those file.
-Create a folder called `C:/EchoAppData` on your machine.

 Next, let's create the persistent volume.
 Add new file named `echo-app-pv.yaml` and add the following content.

 ```yaml